-Our silica nanoparticles are produced via the condensation of silanes to form nanoparticles that consist of an amorphous network of silicon and oxygen.
-The particles are monodisperse with narrow size distributions.
-The density of the particles depends on the degree of condensation but is approximately 2 g/cm^3.
-The refractive index is 1.43.
-The particles are readily suspended in polar solvents such as water and ethanol.
-By binding different silanes to the particle surface, the particles can be rendered hydrophobic for suspension into non-polar matrices.
+Our silica nanoparticles are produced via the condensation of silanes to form nanoparticles that consist of an amorphous network of silicon and oxygen via the Stöber method.
+The particles are monodispersed with narrow size distributions.
+The refractive index of silica is estimated at 1.43.
+The density of silica nanoparticles is approximately 2 g/cm3 and depends on the degree of condensation.
+Colloidal silica is amorphous or non-crystalline, meaning that the atoms do not have long-range order, similar to the atomic structure of bulk glass.
+As prepared, they are readily suspended in polar solvents such as water and ethanol.
+By binding different silanes to the nanoparticle surfaces, they can be rendered hydrophobic for suspension into non-polar matrices.

-One of the most common questions that we receive is “What is on the surface of your nanoparticles?”
-NanoXact silica nanospheres are available with a negatively-charged bare silica (hydroxyl-terminated) surface and a positively charged amine-terminated surface.
-Non-functionalized silica is ideal for physadsorption of small molecules or for applications requiring high particle stability.
+NanoXact Silica Nanospheres are available with a negatively-charged bare (non-functionalized) silica surface and a positively charged amine-terminated surface.
+Non-functionalized (hydroxyl-terminated) silica is ideal for physadsorption of small molecules or for applications requiring high particle stability.
 Aminated silica is used for covalent binding to molecules such as dyes, proteins and antibodies.